+Gang Related Representation

+Drugs/Alcohol/Tobacco

-Truancy Gang Related Representation Fighting/Physical Aggression Drugs/Alcohol/Tobacco Gross Profanity Major Disruption (Safety Issue)
+Major Disruption (Safety Issue)

+Defiance/Gross Disrespect/Insubordination

-Lying/Cheating Defiance/Gross Disrespect/Insubordination Harassment/Bullying Unauthorized items that pose a safety concern Cutting a Detention Repeated Cell phone/Electronic Device Violation
+Unauthorized items that pose a safety concern

+Repeated Cell phone/Electronic Device Violation

-Vandalism/Property Damage Repeated Dress Code Violation Theft Repeated Minor Offenses
+Repeated Dress Code Violation

+Repeated Minor Offenses

 Results for major infractions may include, but are not limited to the following list of consequences: detention, in-school suspension, out of school suspension and possible expulsion recommendation.
 The consequence will depend upon the severity of the act.
 Repeated major infractions may result in a recommendation for expulsion from school.